Skip to main content

 How will students get College Bound funding?

-• Complete a financial aid application during senior year of high school and each year in college, and be determined as income-eligible (see table).
+1. Complete a financial aid application: File the FAFSA or WASFA during your senior year of high school and every year you’re enrolled in college or career school.

-• Be in good standing at their college.
-This could be GPA or student code of conduct and is specific to each school.
+1. Be in good standing at your college.
+This could be GPA (maintaining Satisfactory Academic Progress) or student code of conduct and is specific to each school.

 Where can students use College Bound?